easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

 .. image:: hypergraph_example3.png

-Construct a hypergraph from a graph.
+Construct a hypergraph from a graph:

 .. code-block:: python